Continuous-Time Value Iteration for Multi-Agent Reinforcement Learning: Conclusion

 We propose a novel approach that integrates PINNs into the actor-critic framework to solve CT-MARL problems.
 Specifically, we approximate value functions using HJB-based PINNs and introduce VGI to improve value approximations, thus mitigating the adverse impact of inaccurate value approximations on policy learning.
 We validate our VIP across continuous‑time variants of MPE and MuJoCo environments and empirically demonstrate that VIP converges faster and achieves higher accumulated reward compared to baselines of SOTA.
 Furthermore, we investigate the importance of activation function choice and loss term weighting for VIP performance.
 In summary, our proposed VIP offers a promising approach to solve CT-MARL problems.
-However, we notice the limitation of VIP: the current work only focuses on cooperative CT-MARL tasks.
-Many real-world multi-agent scenarios involve competitive interactions, which have not yet been explored within CT-MARL frameworks.
-In competitive settings, agents no longer share a common value function, and such values often become discontinuous due to collision penalties in the reward function, which poses convergence challenges for PINN~\cite{cod2}.
-As part of future work, we aim to extend VIP to explore competitive CT-MARL problems, particularly those involving state constraints.
+Since our current formulation is based on the HJB equation, we focus on cooperative settings; extending VIP to HJI-based formulations that handle competitive or mixed-motive scenarios is a compelling direction for future work.